 'Survey of Public Attitudes to Price-Fixing and Cartel Enforcement in Britain' (2008) 5 Comp.
 Law Review 123-145

 'The Bankruptcy Wildcard in Cartel Cases' JBL 531-514

 Chapters in Books:

-‘Prioritizing Cartel Enforcement in Developing World Competition Agencies’ (with D Sokol) forthcoming in Competition Law and Development (Stanford University Press 2012).
+‘Prioritizing Cartel Enforcement in Developing World Competition Agencies’ in D Sokol, T Cheng and I Lianos (eds) Competition Law and Development (Stanford University Press 2012)

 ‘The Graphite Electrode Cartel: Fines Which Deter?’ in B Lyons (ed) Cases in European Competition Policy: The Economic Analysis (CUP Cambridge 2009) 137-159 (with M Hviid)